matthias-wolff/MusicBookPlayer/README.md

 <a id="setup"></a>
 ### 2.2&emsp;Setup
-1. Create a folder for the music book on your local device or your webserver and copy the audio and image files to that folder (see [demo](demo folder) for an example)
+1. Create a folder for the music book on your local device or your webserver and copy the audio and image files to that folder (see [demo](demo folder) for an example).
-2. Create an `index.html` file containing the following HTML code in the music book folder:
+2. Create an `index.html` file containing the following code in the music book folder:
 ```html
 <!DOCTYPE html>
 <html lang="en-US">